Cher Gets Campy During Surprise Performance at the 2019 Met Gala

 "We have some incredible performances tonight and I would ask you kindly to pay attention," Gaga shared onstage.
 "Are you quiet?
 Are you focused?
 Are you ready?"

-Cher concluded her performance with a heartfelt speech about her connection to the Met Gala.
+The 72-year-old then concluded her performance with a heartfelt speech about her lifelong connection to the Met Gala.

 "I wasn't going to say anything tonight, but then I saw the First Monday in May documentary and it reminded me of when I was a little kid, and it made me kind of excited and depressed, and drama queen-ish.
 That's who I am," she recalled.
 "But I was really poor, and dyslexic...
 I had to wear rubber bands on my shoes.
 I was s--t poor, but I had this love of color and painting and patterns and everything, fabric."